 • NAACP Image Award 1980

-• Currently eligible for Rock N Roll Hall of Fame induction
+• Inducteed into the Rock And Roll Hall of Fame in 2013

 • Summer's "Melody of Love" became Billboard's Number One dance record for 1994.
 Summer also had a critically acclaimed Christmas album "Christmas Spirit" which featured the Nashville Symphony Orchestra that year.